nitinkumar-patel/ai-market-mind/README.md

 ## MarketMind – Agentic Market Research Assistant

-**MarketMind** is a FastAPI + LangGraph backend that turns an LLM into an **autonomous market research agent** for brands and topics relevant to marketing and communications (e.g., a Stagwell-style agency workflow).
+**MarketMind** is a FastAPI + LangGraph backend that turns an LLM into an **autonomous market research agent** for brands and topics relevant to marketing and communications agencies.

 Given a topic like **"Trends in GenAI for Marketing 2025"**, MarketMind: